leftfield-geospatial/homonim/docs/case_studies/drone_mosaic.rst

 Evaluation
 ----------

 The source and corrected drone images were compared with a second, Landsat-8 reference to evaluate the change in surface reflectance accuracy.
-The scatter plots below show an improvement in correlation with the reference after correction.
+The scatter plots below show a meaningful improvement in correlation with the reference after correction.

 .. figure:: drone_mosaic-eval.png
     :align: center